 Review your test results

 Regardless of how you initiate your tests, all your test results are managed by Test Lab and can be viewed online.
 Test results include test logs and the details of any app failure.
 For Robo test, videos and screenshots are also available.
-See Analyze Firebase Test Lab Results for details.
+For more details, see Analyze Firebase Test Lab Results.

 When you initiate a test from Android Studio, you can also review test results from inside your development environment.